 - 2.3.1 In addition to the shared arrangements with Redditch Borough Council, the Council is involved in other joint arrangements for provision of services with other Councils in Worcestershire.
 Since June 2010 Bromsgrove District Council has been the host authority for Worcestershire Regulatory Services.
-This is service was created to carry out the Environmental Health and Licensing functions of the six District Councils, together with the Trading Standards function of the County Council.
-The staff for the service is employed by BDC and it is governed by a Joint Committee made up of two members from each of the 7 authorities involved. - 2.3.2 In relation to other service areas, Internal Audit Services are now delivered for BDC as part of a shared services hosted by Worcester City Council.
+This is service was created to carry out the Environmental Health and Licensing functions of the six District Councils.
+The staff for the service is employed by BDC and it is governed by a Joint Committee made up of two members from each of the authorities involved. - 2.3.2 In relation to other service areas, Internal Audit Services are now delivered for BDC as part of a shared services hosted by Worcester City Council.
 The Council has entered into an arrangement with Worcestershire County Council for the County Council to provide an Assets Management Service for the Council.
 The Council has entered into an arrangement with Redditch Borough Council and Wyre Forest District Council for there to be one shared service for economic development and regeneration hosted by Wyre Forest District Council.

-The Council has entered into a similar arrangements with Reddtich and Wyre Forest in relation to Building Control Shared service which is hosted by Bromsgrove.
+The Council has entered into a similar arrangement with Redditch and Wyre Forest in relation to Building Control Shared service which is hosted by Bromsgrove.
 The Council has agreed to an arrangement with Wyre Forest District Council and Redditch Borough Council under which Wyre Forest is hosting a shared service for Land Drainage.
 Finally, the three authorities are collaborating on a shared service for Emergency Planning which is hosted by Wyre Forest District Council.